-While equipping RFID tags with embedded sensors is rare [33], it is relevant to our design strategy.
+While equipping RFID tags with embedded sensors is rare [31], it is relevant to our design strategy.
 Thus a few research efforts are described below.

-The Wireless Identification and Sensing Platform by Intel [30,4] introduced sensing to RFID tags.
+The Wireless Identification and Sensing Platform by Intel [28,4] introduced sensing to RFID tags.
 With wireless powered circuits and connected sensors, researchers could identify tilting [5] and temperature changes of tagged objects.
 Their context was industrial supply chain applications, for example detecting if the storage or temperature range of an object was correct during transport.
 In a separate project, Smith et al. [35] embed advanced sensors in RFID tags for human-activity detection, and applied it in various ubicomp applications.
+Similarly, the tags we will go on to describe are designed to be context-sensitive.
+However, they response to basic sensed information - e.g., orientation, illumination, and proximity to the reader - and are based on an implicit model of human-device interaction (see Schmidt [33]).

-Overall, building passively-powered sensor platforms onto RFID tags allow enhanced sensor readings and many possibilities for wireless sensor network applications [33].
+Overall, combining passively-powered sensor platforms with RFID tags allows enhanced sensor readings and many possibilities for wireless sensor network applications [31].
 Our research (discussed shortly) extends this notion by providing simple sensing mechanisms that can enhance people's interaction with RFID systems and the transmission of privacy-sensitive information.